Lower bound for the T count via unitary stabilizer nullity: Introduction

-\begin{itemize} \item In section \ref{sec:prelim}, we set the notations and introduce the unitary stabilizer nullity. \item In section \ref{sec:basic}, we prove basic properties of the unitary stabilizer nullity, that is faithfulness, invariance under Clifford operations, and additivity under tensor product.
-Moreover, we show that the unitary stabilizer nullity satisfies the sub-additivity under composition. \item In section \ref{sec:lowerT}, we show that the unitary stabilizer nullity can derive a lower bound of the T-count for a given unitary $U$.
-We also compare the lower bound obtained by the unitary and the state stabilizer nullity .
-We prove that the bound by the unitary stabilizer nullity will never perform worse than the state stabilizer nullity.
-Moreover, we show that there is an explicit $n$-qubit unitary family of unitary stabilizer nullity $2n$, illustrating our bounds can strictly outperform the state stabilizer nullity.
-Besides, for diagonal unitaries, we prove our bounds coincide with the state stabilizer nullity.
-Finally, we connect the unitary stabilizer nullity with the state stabilizer nullity with auxiliary systems. \item Finally in Section \ref{sec:open}, we summarize and discuss open problems. \end{itemize}
+\paragraph*{Outline and main contributions} The outline and main contribution of this paper can be summarized as follows: \begin{itemize} \item In section \ref{sec:prelim}, we set the notations and introduce the unitary-stabilizer nullity. \item In section \ref{sec:basic}, we prove basic properties of the unitary-stabilizer nullity, that is faithfulness, invariance under Clifford operations, and additivity under tensor product.
+Moreover, we show that the unitary-stabilizer nullity satisfies the subadditivity under composition. \item In section \ref{sec:lowerT}, we show that the unitary-stabilizer nullity can derive a lower bound of the $T$ count for a given unitary $U$. \diff{The method can be generalized to give lower bounds for arbitrary non-Clifford gates beyond the $T$ gate.} We also compare the lower bound obtained by the unitary- and the state-stabilizer nullity.
+We prove that the bound by the unitary-stabilizer nullity will never perform worse than the state-stabilizer nullity.
+Moreover, we show that there is an explicit $n$-qubit unitary family of unitary-stabilizer nullity $2n$, illustrating our bounds can strictly outperform the state-stabilizer nullity.
+Besides, for diagonal unitaries, we prove our bounds coincide with the state-stabilizer nullity.
+Then connect the unitary-stabilizer nullity with the state-stabilizer nullity with auxiliary systems. \item In section~\ref{subsec: examples}, we investigate the $T$ counts of a plethora of quantum gates of practical interest and the improvements are evident for many cases. \item Finally in Section \ref{sec:open}, we \diff{conclude} and discuss open problems. \end{itemize}